The Best 50 Things to Do in Edinburgh

 The visit consists of visiting the alleys below the Town Hall.
 These were covered when a former shopping center was built where we can now see Edinburgh City Hall.

-Mary King’s Close is Edinburgh’s most famous alley.
+Mary King’s Close is Edinburgh Scotland’s most famous alley.
 It was reopened to the public in 2003, and here you will know somewhat dark stories that happened to real people who lived there.

 It is not a scary tour, but I do not think it is recommended for people with claustrophobia.